 The next morning I’d wake up, immediately reach for my phone, and when I saw that she had not gotten back to me, I’d stay in bed all day, feeling too sorry for myself to face the day without her love.

-Yep, I went from being a successful, internationally recognized public speaker living the dream, to being a needy mess.
+Yep, I went from being a successful, internationally recognized public speaker living the dream, to being a needy, desperate mess.

-Such is the power of LOVE that it brought me to my knees.
+Such was the power of my “childhood wounds” (at the time I thought it was “love”) to bring me to my knees.